loganwuu/count_report/README.md

 #### By Logan Wu

 ## Description
-Users input both the word and the string of words to check and the app check for full word matches only.
+Users input both the word and the string of words to check for the number of full word matches.

 ## Technologies Used